lukelbd/dotfiles/README.md

 Other config
 ------------

-You can find various shell script utilities in `bin` and `git` commands in `.gitconfig`.
-Also, `.jupyter` is synced just to preserve custom key binding and extension settings across jupyter notebook and jupyter lab sessions.
+You can find various shell script utilities in `bin` and `git` commands in `.gitconfig`, including a `latexmk` shell script integrated with `ftplugin` for convenient LaTeX document rendering and viewing.
+Also, `.jupyter` files are synced to preserve custom key binding and extension settings across jupyter notebook and jupyter lab sessions.